lnairGT/CLIP-Distillation/README.md

 <img src="comp_resources.png" width="500">

 ## CITATION
-If you find this work useful, please consider citing it.
+If you find this work useful, please consider citing the paper: (insert bibtex)